 OSFI expects Appointed Actuaries to comply with the qualification requirements contained in OSFI Guideline E-15 Appointed Actuary: Legal Requirements, Qualifications and Peer Review.
-Any deviations from these qualifications must be explicitly disclosed in the AAR, including future steps to be taken to meet the qualification requirements.
+The AAR must explicitly disclose any deviations from these qualifications, including future steps being/to be taken to meet the qualification requirements.

-If the Appointed Actuary was appointed to the role during the last year, the following disclosures must be made in the AAR:
+If the Appointed Actuary was appointed to the role during the last year, the AAR must include the following disclosures:

-For a Canadian company, the AAR must disclose the date on which the Appointed Actuary met with the board or the audit committee of the board as required by the ICA, paragraph 203(3)(f).
+For a Canadian company, the AAR must disclose the date on which the Appointed Actuary met with the board or the audit committee of the board as required by paragraph 203(3)(f) of the ICA.

-For a foreign company, the AAR must disclose the date on which the Appointed Actuary met with the chief agent, as required by the ICA, section 630.
+For a foreign company, the AAR must disclose the date on which the Appointed Actuary met with the chief agent, as required by section 630 of the ICA.

 For participating account management, the Appointed Actuary must disclose the following in the AAR:

 The Appointed Actuary must disclose in the AAR that he/she is in compliance with the Continuing Professional Development requirements of the CIA.

 The Appointed Actuary must disclose their compensation.
 This disclosure is consistent with the Financial Stability Board’s Principles for Sound Compensation Practices, which have been adopted by OSFI.
 The form of the disclosure statement should be as follows: